May 20, 2010

 Distraction and Disorganization type rendering

 Distraction is a lack of focus.
 It stems from discouragement, which stems from doubt.
 Artists doubt themselves too much, which is the reason they become discouraged, which leads them to distraction.
-The corelation between doubt and distraction is discussed by a religious talk given by Elder Kevin W. Pearson of the LDS Church.
+The correlation between doubt and distraction is discussed by a religious talk given by Elder Kevin W. Pearson of the LDS Church.

 Scott Belsky states Creativity x Organization = Impact.
 It is essentially disorganization that forces an artist into undiscovery, which artists know will make them “poor.”
 Consider the words of Scott Belsky as he discusses some of the most organized business enterprises in the world.
 Although they may be large and filty rich, they are not necessarily the most creative—but have a system that makes consumers swipe their credit cards repeatedly.